Réseau québécois de la télésanté

 Orderlies appreciated their involvement in care coordination, although the pace of adjustment to change was different for each.
 For example, some feared that their lack of technological knowledge would be a barrier.
 However, it turned out that the orderlies and nurses found the platform intuitive and easy to use: « The interface is very easy to understand, the visuals are well done, very clean.
 So even the most reluctant orderlies are now the most assiduous » mentions Françis Lebel, orderly.
 As for the perception that this tool would lead to a decrease in verbal exchanges, it was found instead that Symptom Surveillance had the effect of improving the fluidity, safety and speed of communications.
 Teams also reported gains in terms of teamwork structure and traceability of clinical data, i.e., where and when information was reported.

 In the end, this experience proved to be very positive and opened the door to the integration of the technology in other processes of the CHSLD.
 Thus, other applications of the technological platform used for COVID-19 Symptom Surveillance have been tested and could be tried out in other CHSLDs.
 These include early detection of changes in the condition of the user being cared for.
 M. Lebel concludes: « Personally, I find it to be an added value!
 It’s a great tool for the orderlies, the nursing assistants, the nurses and especially for the well-being of our residents.
 I can’t wait to see how the platform will evolve and what other tools will be integrated into it ».
-Let’s hope that the inspiring experience of the Blainville CHSLD will serve as a model for other residential centers in the network.
+Let’s hope that the inspiring experience of the Blainville CHSLD will serve as a model for other residential centres in the network.
 One thing is certain: the Réseau québécois de la télésanté is there to support care teams and institutions in the implementation of various virtual care tools.

 The benefits of using the COVID-19 Symptom Surveillance protocol, in brief: